Polymorphism clones of homogeneous structures (Universal homogeneous polymorphisms and automatic homeomorphicity): Introduction

 It should be mentioned that our approach to automatic homeomorphicity is not that of a craftsman but of an engineer.
 That is, our goal is not, for every given homogeneous structure in question to find the shortest and most elegant proof that its polymorphism clone has automatic homeomorphicity.
 Rather it is our ambition to find methods as general as possible to show automatic homeomorphicity of the polymorphism clones of whole classes of structures at once.
-We do so by refining and industrializing the gate techniques that were introduced in \cite{BodPinPon13}.
+We do so by refining and industrializing the gate techniques that were introduced in \cite{BodPinPon17}.
 In particular: \begin{enumerate} \item we introduce the notion of strong gate coverings, \item we show, how strong gate coverings can be used for showing automatic homeomorphicity of clones, \item we introduce the notion of universal homogeneous polymorphisms, \item we show that the existence of universal homogeneous polymorphisms of all finite arities for a relational structure implies that its polymorphism clone has a strong gate covering, \item we characterize all homogeneous structures that posses universal homogeneous polymorphisms of all finite arities by a property of their age, \end{enumerate} Thus we end up with a sufficient condition for the existence of strong gate coverings for polymorphism clones of homogeneous structures.
-In particular, we show the existence of strong gate coverings for the polymorphism clones of the following structures: \begin{itemize} \item free homogeneous structures whose age has the homo-amalgamation property and is closed with respect to finite products, \item the generic poset (with reflexive order relation), \end{itemize} Moreover, we show that the following structures do not have universal homogeneous polymorphisms of any arity $\ge 2$: \begin{itemize} \item the rational Urysohn space, \item the rationals $(\bQ,\le)$. \end{itemize}
+In particular, we show the existence of strong gate coverings for the polymorphism clones of the following structures: \begin{itemize} \item free homogeneous structures whose age has the homo-amalgamation property and is closed with respect to finite products, \item the generic poset. \end{itemize}